aimhubio/aim/docs/source/using/sagemaker_notebook_ui.md

-## Run Aim UI on SageMaker Notebook instance.
+## Run Aim UI on SageMaker Notebook instance

 In this guide you will learn how to run Aim UI on your Sagemaker Jupyter instance